compulim/commit-publish/README.md

 2. Click "Sync account"
 3. Enable Travis CI for your project

-> Make sure "Build pushed branches" is enabled (by default)

 > You may want to "Limit concurrent jobs" to 1 if you tend to push tags and commits quickly

 ### Update NPM token